tuminoid/gitlab-installer/README.md

 long setup scripts.
 If you wish to use setup scripts or Puppet/Chef, there are plenty of other choises.

+From Gitlab version 7.11.2 onwards, it uses packageserver with apt.
+Which means there is little reason to change the installer anymore.

 In VM, Gitlab is available at https://127.0.0.1:8443 and CI http://127.0.0.1:8081 .
 In server install, Gitlab is available at https://127.0.0.1 and CI http://127.0.0.1 .
 You can (and should) configure them to be on separate domain names and run them both